FelipeMassa/libtsl2/README.md

 This document details most of what's known about the transducers used for this lab.
 It includes which wires are which, the conversion factors, and more.

+### /manual/

+This folder (if all goes as planned) contains the pdf version of the Unofficial Expanded, Annotated & Revised 2011 Edition of the UAF Mechanical Engineering ME 415: Thermal Systems Laboratory Manual.

+#### /manual.pdf

+The manual in question.

+#### /src/

+This folder contains a few markdown documents written to update and support the latest edition of the unofficial manual.

-### /inventory.xls (WORK IN PROGRESS)
+### /inventory.xls

 This is an Excel spreadsheet detailing what equipment we have and where it is located/stored.

 ### /extras/